 PPP borrowers can qualify to have the loans forgiven if the proceeds are used to pay payroll and certain other eligible costs; however, the amount of loan forgiveness will be reduced under certain conditions.
-CCN anticipates that a significant portion, if not all, of this loan will eventually be forgiven; however, until the forgiveness is actually received, the loan is reported as a liability in the balance sheets.
-CCN will record forgiveness income upon being legally released from the loan obligation.
+CCN anticipated that a significant portion, if not all, of this loan will eventually be forgiven; however, until the forgiveness was actually received, the loan was reported as a liability in the statements of financial position.
+CCN has recorded forgiveness income upon being legally released from the loan obligation.